DeMPT: Decoding-enhanced Multi-phase Prompt Tuning for Making LLMs Be Better Context-aware Translators: Related Work

 \paragraph{Prompt Tuning for Large Language Model.} \citet{liu2021gptudt} and \citet{li-liang-2021-prefix} propose to make LLMs adapt to various tasks by adding trainable prompts (also called continuous prompts) to the original input sequences.
-In this paradigm, only the continuous prompts are updated during training. \citet{liu2022pt-v2} further introduce deep prompt tuning, extending the idea by inserting trainable prompts into all layers of LLMs, rather than just the embedding layer.
-While these approaches lay the groundwork for a general framework, our focus lies in augmenting the performance of LLMs specifically for inter-sentence context modeling in context-aware NMT.
-Notably related, \citet{tan-etal-2022-msp} propose a multi-phase tuning approach to enhance the sentence-level translation performance of a multilingual GPT.
-However, the exploration of effective LLM tuning for addressing discourse-related challenges in the context-aware NMT domain remains underdeveloped.
+In this paradigm, only the continuous prompts are updated during training. \citet{liu2022pt-v2} further introduces deep prompt tuning, extending the idea by inserting trainable prompts into all layers of LLMs, rather than just the embedding layer.
+While these approaches provide a general framework, we focus on enhancing LLM performance specifically for inter-sentence context modeling in context-aware NMT.

+\paragraph{Discussion with MSP.} \citet{tan-etal-2022-msp} propose a multi-phase tuning approach (MSP) to enhance the sentence-level translation performance of a multilingual GPT.
+Our DeMPT mainly differs from MSP in the following aspects: 1) DeMPT adopts a phase-aware prompt to enable distinctive modeling for different inputs, namely inter-sentence contexts, intra-sentence contexts, and the target sentence, a feature not present in MSP; 2) DeMPT incorporates a decoding-enhanced strategy to further improve the effectiveness of utilizing different context information, a capability not available in MSP; 3) DeMPT is designed to alleviate discourse problems in context-aware LLM-based machine translation tasks, rather than addressing sentence-level machine translation tasks as in the case of MSP; 4) DeMPT is designed to adapt LLMs rather than smaller pre-trained model used in MSP.